shrutimary15/VSD-workshop/README.md

   *Theory*

    Floorplanning is the planning of placement of IO pads and macros as well as power and ground structure.
 It is an art of using optimum area and obtaining high performance.
    The floorplan is displaced in magic window.

+   Utilization Factor

   *Lab Exercise*